 - Hopefully somehow sustaining your operation in the process

-Here’s my bet – I bet you are thinking (c) is the right answer right now, but I would also bet that as you address the funding criteria in that little 200 word box you decide to focus on the good YOUR entity does, rather than how well you do your think with anybody else, and certainly not how well somebody else does it.
+It’s a 200 word no brainer right?
+Of course you’re going to speak to the good YOUR entity does, rather than how well you do your think with anybody else, and certainly not how well somebody else does it.

 Because it’s a competition.
 It’s structured that way.
 And even the question about ‘letters of support, demonstration of collaboration and/or partnerships’ STILL focuses on your organisation being the primary driver.

-Funding applications are set up for what Kania and Kramer refer to as isolated impact.
+Kania and Kramer refer to this as isolated impact.
 I’ll leave you with this sobering quote from the article;

 (isolated impact) “is an approach oriented toward finding and funding a solution embodied within a single organization, combined with the hope that the most effective organizations will grow or replicate to extend their impact more widely.
 Funders search for more effective interventions as if there were a cure for failing schools that only needs to be discovered, in the way that medical cures are discovered in laboratories.
 As a result of this process, nearly 1.4 million nonprofits try to invent independent solutions to major social problems, often working at odds with each other and exponentially increasing the perceived resources required to make meaningful progress.
 Recent trends have only reinforced this perspective.”